evykassirer/notes/cs350/notes.md

 - allocate enough space you need (backward), then write forwards (e.g. allocate 6 characters from top of stack then put h e l l o \0, ending at the top of the stack)
 - TIP: get it working without argument passing first, argument passing is tricky so make sure the rest works first (pointer stuff is tricky)

+###Virtual Memory: slides 47-50

+##Nov 5

+examples to show why secondary storage is important

+- 147 tabs would probably use more storage than you have in primary storage
+- latency in accessing main DRAM memory - 30-100 nanoseconds
+- disk memory (looks like a record player) takes 10-15 milliseconds
+- SSD is 100 microseconds (much slower than memory)
+- CPU is so much faster than memory, so L1 and L2 cache are super important

+###Virtual memory: slides 52-61

+##Nov 10

+Review:

+- swapping/paging - why?
+ - advantages: more processes running at same time, don't allocate things we don't need
+ - disadvantages: can be slow
+- some processes will require more memory than others - not how much it allocates but how much it *needs* (transition into this class' slides)

+###Virtual memory: slides 62-68

+###we're skipping I/O and will hopefully come back later

+###Scheduling: slides 1-11